Nonlinearity as Rank: Generative Low-Rank Adapter with Radial Basis Functions: Experiments

 \subsection{Experimental Settings}

-\textbf{Models and Datasets.} First, we evaluate the natural language generation (NLG) capabilities of GenLoRA on the mathematical reasoning (Math10K)\citep{hu2023llm} and commonsense reasoning (Commonsense170K) benchmarks\citep{hu2023llm}.
+First, we evaluate the natural language generation (NLG) capabilities of GenLoRA on the mathematical reasoning (Math10K)\citep{hu2023llm} and commonsense reasoning (Commonsense170K) benchmarks\citep{hu2023llm}.
 Both benchmarks comprise a training corpus and multiple test sub-tasks.
 For each benchmark, we fine-tune the models on the training data and subsequently assess performance across all sub-tasks.
 To demonstrate the versatility of GenLoRA, we conduct experiments utilizing various model architectures and scales, including Gemma-7B\citep{team2024gemma}, LLaMA-3-8B~\citep{dubey2024LLaMA}, and Qwen2.5-14B~\citep{DBLP:journals/corr/abs-2412-15115}.
 Next, we assess the code generation capability of GenLoRA using LLaMA-3-8B~\citep{dubey2024LLaMA}.We fine-tune the model on the Magicoder-Evol-Instruct-110k dataset\citep{wei2023magicoder}, a curated and decontaminated subset of WizardCoder~\citep{luo2023wizardcoder} comprising high-quality instruction--response pairs for programming tasks.
 Subsequently, we assess the performance on the Humaneval+ test with 50 sampled completions per problem.
 We report Pass@1, Pass@5, and Pass@10 accuracy following the standard protocol via the BigCode Evaluation Harness~\citep{allal2022framework}.

-\textbf{Baseline Methods.} GenLoRA is compared with several baseline methods to demonstrate the effectiveness of our approach, including LoRA~\citep{hu2022lora}, along with prominent variants: DoRA~\citep{liu2024dora}, MELoRA~\citep{ren2024melora}, HiRA~\citep{huang2025hira}, and Aurora~\citep{dong2025aurora}.
-These methods represent diverse approaches to improving LoRA: magnitude-direction decomposition, ensemble strategies, matrix product approximations, and nonlinear transformations.
-A comparison with these methods clearly highlights the superiority of GenLoRA.
-Details on the baselines are provided in Appendix~\ref{app:baselines}.
+Further experimental details are provided in Appendix \ref{experiment details}.